 Teachers and staff should be familiar with the District's policies and procedures for attendance accounting.
 These procedures require minor students to have parental consent before they are allowed to leave campus.
 When absent from school, the student, upon returning to school, must bring a note signed by the parent that describes the reason for the absence.
 These requirements are addressed in campus training and in the student handbook.
-Contact Sandra Hernandez, Chief Administrative Officer, for additional information.
+Contact the Director of PEIMS Data Quality, Compliance and Accountability, for additional information.